 Welcome to the documentation site for the Java Driver, the official MongoDB driver for synchronous Java applications.
-Download it using Maven or Gradle, or set up a runnable project by following our Quick Start guide.
+Follow the Quick Start guide to learn how to add the driver to your project by using Maven or Gradle and how to set up a runnable app.

 If your Java application requires asynchronous stream processing, use the Reactive Streams Driver which uses Reactive Streams to make non-blocking calls to MongoDB.

 You can use the Java Driver to connect to MongoDB deployments running on one of the following hosted services or editions:

 Learn how to establish a connection to MongoDB Atlas and begin working with data in the Quick Start section.

 See driver syntax examples for common MongoDB commands in the Quick Reference section.

 For a list of new features and changes in each version, see the What's New section.